Parity Quantum Optimization: Benchmarks: Benchmarks

 \subsubsection{Mapping the Electronic Structure Hamiltonian to $\sigma_z$-terms}

 Such a mapping was proposed by R. Xia et al. in 2018 \cite{Xia2018}.
-They perform a mapping from a Hamiltonian containing arbitrary Pauli matrices to $\sigma_z$-interactions only by replicating the $n$-qubit Hilbert space $r$ times, i.e. $rn$ ancilla qubits are introduced in the mapped logical space.
-The operators are mapped with the relations
+They perform a mapping from a Hamiltonian containing arbitrary Pauli matrices to $\sigma_z$-interactions only, by replicating the $n$-qubit Hilbert space $r$ times, i.e.\ $rn$ ancilla qubits are introduced in the mapped logical space.
+A state ${\ket{\psi}=\sum_l \ket{\phi_l}}$ is mapped as

+where $b_l$ is the number of times $\ket{\phi_l}$ is replicated.
+Note that ${r=\sum_l b_l}$.
+The operators are mapped\footnote{We omitted the sign functions introduced in Ref.~\cite{Xia2018} as they are not relevant for our considerations.} with the relations

-In these relations, the index $i_j$ refers to the $j$-th ancilla qubit of the $i$-th original qubit.
-The function $S'(j)$ takes into account the sign of the state in the original Hilbert space.
-Note that this mapping only approximates the original Hamiltonian.
+for acting on the $j$-th and $k$-th $n$-qubit subspace in $\ket{\Psi}$.
+The index $i_j$ refers to the $i$-th qubit in the $j$-th $n$-qubit space.
+To calculate expectation values one has to take all combinations of the $n$-qubit spaces $j$ and $k$ into account.
+A more detailed discussion on these operators is conducted in Ref.~\cite{Xia2018}.
+Note that this mapping approximates the original Hamiltonian and only captures its ground-state energy and not the full Hilbert space.
 With increasing $r$, more quantum effects are taken into account and the approximation error drops.
 We are now left with a Hamiltonian of the form

 which has the same form as Hamiltonian \eqref{eq:logical_hamiltonian} and can be mapped to a QUBO problem or a parity encoding.
-The authors of Ref. \cite{Xia2018} provide a procedure to find the ground-state energy of $H$ provided one is able to do so for $H'$.
+The authors of Ref.~\cite{Xia2018} provide a procedure to find the ground-state energy of $H$ provided one is able to do so for $H'$.
+We note that $H'$ can include an exponential number of terms, resulting in an exponential number of qubits in the parity mapping.
+In practice, the number of qubits can be reduced by truncating the Hamiltonian, as we did for the financial crash problem.